Keir Starmer's Success and Achievements in Timeline

 In 2022, Keir Starmer was elected an Honorary Fellow of St Edmund Hall, Oxford.

-During the 2023 local elections, Labour gained more than 500 councillors and 22 councils.
-This made them the largest party in local government for the first time since 2002.
+During the 2023 local elections, Labour gained more than 500 councillors and 22 councils, becoming the largest party in local government for the first time since 2002.

-In 2023, Keir Starmer's Labour Party made significant gains in the local elections.
+In 2023, Labour party made significant gains in local elections under Keir Starmer's leadership.

 July 2024: Appointed Prime Minister

-On 5 July 2024, as the leader of the majority party in the House of Commons, Keir Starmer was appointed Prime Minister, First Lord of the Treasury, and Minister for the Civil Service by King Charles III.
-He became the first Labour prime minister since Gordon Brown in 2010 and the first to win a general election since Tony Blair in 2005.
+On 5 July 2024, Keir Starmer was appointed prime minister, First Lord of the Treasury, and Minister for the Civil Service by King Charles III, marking the first Labour prime minister since Gordon Brown in 2010 and the first to win a general election since Tony Blair in 2005.
+He took a walkabout in Downing Street to meet the cheering crowds.

-In 2024, Keir Starmer became Prime Minister of the United Kingdom.
+In 2024, Keir Starmer became the Prime Minister of the United Kingdom, marking a significant milestone in his political career.

-2024: Led Labour to landslide victory in general election
+2024: Led Labour to victory in the General Election

-In 2024, Keir Starmer's Labour Party made significant gains in the local elections.
+In 2024, the Labour Party made significant gains in local elections, further solidifying its position.